 Be responsible for finding and engaging learners in your region/s.
 There will be some general marketing and engagement activity as part of the Digital Mission project but you should not be reliant on this to reach your target learners.

 Deliver basic online skills training at home to i) people with a disability ii) older people iii) those with a limiting health condition that means they are unable to leave their home.
-Only individuals who meet theseis eligibility criteria are able to claim free support through the project.
+Only individuals who meet these eligibility criteria are able to claim free support through the project.

 Register your learners on the ‘Learn My Way’ platform and deliver an average of four sessions per learner using your organisation’s own training materials or ‘Learn My Way’